-Aboriginal people and Torres Strait Islanders aspiring to become a teacher can explore a few pathways and programs to help you reach your goal of becoming a leader in the classroom and role model in your community.
+Aboriginal and Torres Strait Islander people who aspire to become teachers can explore pathways and programs to reach their goal of becoming a leader in the classroom and role model in your community.

 Remote Area Teacher Education Program (RATEP)

 The Remote Area Teacher Education Program (RATEP) offers locally-based teacher education programs to help you remain in your own community while you study.
 We can help you in your desire to inspire others in your community as a teacher-in-training.